jagadeeshwithu/wilderhood.github.io/_posts/2015-06-13-Long jawed spider.markdown

 <p>As I stepped into a narrow stream to photograph a beautiful damsel fly known as the Stream Ruby, I noticed a sudden hustle of activity beneath one of the spider webs that stretched over about a foot or two above the water’s surface.
 I got closer and saw two spiders, one of them seemed to be pursuing the other.
 It was a mating pair of long jawed spiders.
 The one on the left is the male and the female is on the right.
 The male was following the female, tantalizing her to mate with him.</p>

 <p>Among most orb weaver spiders, the males are extremely tiny in size in comparison to the females.
-Here’s a female and male of another orb weaver spider, known as the signature spider.
-An older post of mine regarding this can be read here – Orb-Weaver Spiders – a bridge to more opportunities</p>
+Here’s a female and male of another orb weaver spider, known as the signature spider.</p>

 <img src="{{ site.baseurl }}/img/2015-06-13/2.jpg" alt="Signature spider, male and female">